jobbrIO/docs/proj/meetings/2022-10-26-Meeting-Notes.md

 ## Decision

-- Lukas got access to the GitHub organisation, the NuGet organisation, ReadTheDocs, and Appveyor
+- Lukas got access to the GitHub organization, the NuGet organization, ReadTheDocs, and Appveyor
 - Lukas takes over development, especially for the .NET 6 migration

 ---